 How do we keep the experience at HKIA seamless in the coming years?

-PY: For one thing, we are upgrading our online check-in experience.
+PY: For one thing, to cope with the additional traffic the third runway will bring, we are upgrading our online check-in experience.
 Also, we are introducing more check-in options – we already have check-in at ferry ports in the GBA and there will be check-in desks on the new Boundary Crossing Facilities.
 We are working with AA and the high-speed rail operators to explore the possibility of having check-in facilities at West Kowloon Station.
 The AA is also mooting ad-hoc, in-town check-in counters, for example at the Hong Kong Conference and Exhibition Centre in Wan Chai if there is a big event.

 PH: As an airline, we support the idea of a joint immigration desk at West Kowloon Station as it will save our passengers time before they change to the Airport Express.
 From the commercial side, we are trying to offer joined-up fare products for customers.
 At the moment it’s a ferry plus air ticket combo that we sell.
 In future, we will combine the bus ticket with the air ticket so a single purchase is all our customers need for their journey.